10kW Solar Systems: What to Know

 The excess energy produced by your solar panels can be sent back to the grid, allowing you to make money from it.

 - If you’re connected to the power grid, a 10kW solar panel array can functionally offset all of your utility energy use.
 We say “functionally” because, while a 10kW system likely produces more energy than your home uses, only part of your energy consumption takes place during the day while your panels are producing power.
-The excess energy produced by your solar panels can be sent back to the grid, where you can make money from it due to something called net metering.
+The excess energy your solar panels produce can be sent back to the grid, where you can make money from it through net metering.

-- If you’re looking to go off the grid, a 10kW solar power system would likely be a waste unless you invest in a solar battery to capture the extra power produced during the day and make that power available when the sun’s not shining.
+- If you’re looking to go off the grid, a 10kW solar power system would likely be a waste unless you invest in a solar battery to capture the extra power produced during the day and make that power available when the sun isn’t shining.

 How much energy can a 10kW solar system produce?

-The exact amount of energy a 10kW solar system can produce depends on many different factors, including the efficiency of your solar panels, your geographical location, your local weather, and unique features of your property, like shading from trees around your home and your roof layout.
+The exact amount of energy a 10kW solar system can produce depends on many different factors, including the efficiency of your solar panels, your geographical location, your local weather, and unique features of your property, such as shading from trees around your home and your roof layout.

 Still, you can roughly determine the amount of energy your 10kW system will be able to produce on any given day based on the number of peak sun hours in your area.
 Peak sun hours vary depending on both the time of year and your location’s latitude, with amounts ranging from roughly three to six and a half hours nationwide.
 For example:

-- In San Diego, California, a 10kW solar energy system could produce an average of 17,826 kilowatt-hours of electricity per year.
+- In San Diego, California, a 10kW solar energy system may produce an average of 17,826 kilowatt-hours of electricity per year.

-- In Seattle, Washington, the same 10kW solar system would only produce 12,570 kWh annually.
+- In Seattle, Washington, the same 10kW solar system might only produce 12,570 kWh annually.

-While both of these loads are above the national average for residential electricity consumption (10,632 kWh), the difference in solar power production here is fairly substantial, so it’s worth being aware of.
-You can find the estimated energy potential of a 10kW solar system on your property using any number of online resources.
+While both of these loads are above the national average for residential electricity consumption (10,791 kWh), the difference in solar power production here is fairly substantial, so it’s worth being aware of.
+You can find the estimated energy potential of a 10kW solar system on your property using online resources.
 (We used the Global Solar Atlas for the estimates above.)

 » LEARN: How do solar panels work?